astampoulis/makam-paper-funpearl/makamcode/05-patterns.md

 | cons(hd, tl) -> ... hd .. tl ...
 ```

 the pattern introduces 2 variables, `hd` and `tl`, which the body of the branch can refer to.
 But we can't really refer to those variables in the pattern itself, at least for simple patterns\footnote{There are cases where that's not the case, like in or-patterns in some ML dialects, or in dependent pattern matching, where consequent uses of the same variable perform an exact match rather than unification.
 We choose to omit the handling of cases like those in the present work for presentation purposes.}....
-So we could, equivalently, just capture what variables a pattern introduces, and bind them all at the same time before the body of the branch.
-So we need something like this:
+So there's no binding going on really within the pattern; instead, once we figure out how many variables a pattern introduces, we can do the actual binding all at once, when we get to the body of the branch:

 ```
-branch(pattern P, bind [variables in P].body)
+branch(pattern, bind [# of variables in pattern].body)
 ```

-Actually, we do not even need to give names to the variables in the `P` pattern.
-We can just
-record how many pattern variables we need -- and then bind the same number of variables, preserving
-the same order.
 So we could write the above branch in Makam like this:

 ```
 branch(